Product Insights & Comparisons

 Reed switches are magnetically operated electrical switches widely used in various applications, from security systems to industrial automation.
 They consist of two ferromagnetic reeds sealed in a glass tube, which open or close in the presence of a magnetic field.
 Reed switches come in two primary configurations: Normally Open (NO) and Normally Closed (NC).
 This article explores the key differences between these two types, their working principles, and their applications, with insights inspired by resources like those from innovative companies such as 1 LEAP Technologies.

-What is a Reed Switch?
+What Is a Reed Switch?

 A reed switch is a simple electromechanical device that operates using a magnetic field.
 When a magnet approaches the switch, the reeds inside either come together or move apart, depending on the switch’s configuration.
 This action either completes or breaks an electrical circuit, making reed switches ideal for applications requiring reliable, non-contact switching.